 Slowly the staff was put together and some funds came available to start paying them.
 Today we have a staff of 13 people serving women and children, providing them with everything that they need to prepare themselves to live a life free of violence.

 In February of 2020 we decided to open a shelter in Guanajuato after the closing of a shelter in the area.
 The shelter is called Casa Esperanza Guanajuato and offers the same quality services that we offer to women in Casa Esperanza in the Puerto Vallarta area.

 The Banderas Bay Women´s Shelter is dedicated to protect the lives of women and children in situations of domestic violence and prepare them to live a life free of violence.

 The shelter is staffed with a director, an adult psychologist, a child psychologist, an educational psychologist, a social worker, a teacher, a lawyer, a nutritionist and 24 nursing staff.
 Our team is made up of the following individuals (last names withheld to protect the staff and those in our care):

 Director Faviola, Social Worker Vero, Adult Psychologist Carmina, Child Psychologist Ceci, Educational Psychologist Paola, Teacher Laura, Lawyer Wilbert, Information Specialist Dulce, Chauffer Jose, Cleaning Rosario, Nurses Yoli, Caro and Dalila.
-The board members of Compassion for the Family are David Zude, Charles Toops and LuAnn Zude.
+The board members of Compassion for the Family are Jesse Carver, Charles Toops and LuAnn Carver.

-Basics such as food, clothing, medical care.
-Life planning including job-specific training, formal education for women and children, home hunting, school registration.
-Individual, family, and group psychology sessions.
-Legal processes such as child custody, child support, restriction orders, and formal charges against aggressors.
+Basics such as food, clothing, and medical care are provided.
+Life planning including job-specific training, formal education for women and children, home hunting, school registration, are also offered.
+We also provide individual, family, and group psychology sessions, legal processes such as child custody, child support, restriction orders, and formal charges against aggressors.